-- competition, however, all races of 4 x 400 meters relay shall be run only in one of the above mentioned formats. - vii.
-The starter shall give each competitor a chance to do his/her best by: a) Giving the competitors ample time to settle down after taking their marks; Starting the sequence over if any runner is off-balance; and Not holding the runners too long after the set command. - viii.
+- VI.
+Starting Relays: 4 x 400 meters: A three-turn stagger will be used for the start.
+The first leg will be run entirely in lanes.
+The second leg runner will start in his/her lane and will run in their lanes through the first turn as far as the edge of the breakline where athletes may leave their respective lanes.
+In the 4 x 400 meters relay where not more than four teams are competing, it is recommended that only the first bend of the first lap should be run in lanes.
+In a given competition, however, all races of 4 x 400 meters relay shall be run only in one of the above mentioned formats. - VII.
+The starter shall give each competitor a chance to do his/her best by: - Giving the competitors ample time to settle down after taking their marks; - Starting the sequence over if any runner is offbalance; and - c.
+Not holding the runners too long after the set command. - VIII.
 False Starts An athlete who is charged with 2 false starts in the same race will be disqualified from that race.

-f.
-Lane Violations
+B.2 Lane Violations

-- i.
-In all races run in lanes, each competitor shall keep within his/her allocated lane from start to finish. - ii.
-If a competitor is pushed or forced by another person to run outside his/her lane, and if no material advantage is gained, the competitor should not be disqualified. - iii.
+- I. In all races run in lanes, each competitor shall keep within his/her allocated lane from start to finish. - II.
+If a competitor is pushed or forced by another person to run outside his/her lane, and if no material advantage is gained, the competitor should not be disqualified. - III.
 If an athlete either runs outside his/her lane in the straight or runs outside the outer lane on the bend, with no material advantage thereby being gained, and if no other runner is obstructed, then the competitor shall not be disqualified.

-g.
-Pentathlon
+B.3 Pentathlon

-- i.
-The Pentathlon consists of five events which shall be held on one day in the following order: 100m, Running Long Jump, Shot Put, High Jump, 400m. - ii.
-At the discretion of the Tournament officials, there shall, whenever possible, be an interval of at least thirty minutes between the time one event ends and the next event begins for any individual athlete. - iii.
-Divisions shall be determined based upon the submitted qualifying total scores. - iv.
+- The Pentathlon consists of five events which shall be held on one day in the following order: 100m, Running Long Jump, Shot Put, High Jump, 800m. - II.
+At the discretion of the Tournament officials, there shall, whenever possible, be an interval of at least thirty minutes between the time one event ends and the next event begins for any individual athlete. - III.
+Divisions shall be determined based upon the submitted qualifying total scores.

+- IV.
 Special Olympics Inc. Pentathlon scoring tables will be used.
-Total scores for all participants will be ranked and divisions determined based upon a minimum of three and a maximum of eight in each division (refer to Appendix A). - v.
-The winner shall be the competitor who scored the highest number of points in all events, awarded on the basis of the Special Olympics Inc. Pentathlon Scoring Tables.
+Total scores for all participants will be ranked and divisions determined based upon a minimum of three and a maximum of eight in each division (refer to Appendix A). - V. The winner shall be the competitor who scored the highest number of points in all events, awarded on the basis of the Special Olympics Inc. Pentathlon Scoring Tables.

-h.
-Relays
+B.4 Relays

-Relay Events

-- i.
-Relay team members must come from the same Chapters. - ii.
-All relay teams must be an all male team or an all female team, no co-ed teams allowed.

-4 x 400 metre Relay
+- I. Relay Events - a.
+Relay team members must come from the same Chapters. - b.
+All relay teams must be an all male team or an all female team, no co-ed teams allowed. - II.
+4 x 400 metre Relay - a.
 This relay is an open age class event.
-The aforementioned shall apply.
+The aforementioned shall apply. - III.
+Hurdles - a.

-i.
-Hurdles

 The following are the standard distances at the National Games: